Britain calls for international help on Ebola as London conference begins

 "The scale of the Ebola epidemic is devastating and growing every day, with five people infected every hour in Sierra Leone last week," the charity's chief executive, Justin Forsyth, said.

-"We need a coordinated international response that ensures treatment centers are built and staffed immediately."
+"We need a coordinated international response that ensures treatment centres are built and staffed immediately."

-Although the charity praised UK efforts, a British parliamentary committee said on Thursday that cuts in aid from Britain to Libera and Sierra Leone had compromised the fight against the disease.
+Although the charity praised UK efforts, a British parliamentary committee said on Thursday that cuts in aid from Britain to Liberia and Sierra Leone had compromised the fight against the disease.

 "In the midst of this devastating epidemic ... it is wrong for the UK to cut its support to these two countries by nearly a fifth," International Development Committee chairman, Malcolm Bruce, said in a report from the committee.